5 Days Sober: What to Expect

 • Delirium tremens

-There are many people who you can reach to if you want to quit drinking such as your doctor, a therapist or our team here at Destination Hope.
-There are supervised alcohol detox programs here in our facility that can help you to get sober safely.
+You have people you can reach out to when you want to quit drinking, including your doctor, a therapist, or our team at Destination Hope.
+Our supervised alcohol detox program is built to get you through withdrawal safely.

-You have made it to 5 days sober.
+You’ve made it to five days sober.
 Congratulate yourself.
-You are likely through some of the major withdrawal symptoms and dealt with a range of emotions up to this point.
-With that being said, your mind might still be racing way in the future about whether your life will ever be the same, what obstacles you’ll need to overcome and how things are going to change in your life.
-Keep in mind that you just need to take things one day at a time right now or even hour by hour.
-Everything will fall into place from there.
+You’re likely through some of the worst withdrawal symptoms and have worked through a wide range of emotions to get here.
+Your mind may still be racing about whether life will ever feel normal again and how things are going to change.
+For now, take it one day at a time, or even one hour at a time.
+The rest follows from there.

 • Sweating